 Mastery in this course will go beyond just reading and recalling content.
-At the completion of this course cum laude students will be able to see and explain how these major ideas and beliefs (about life and death, virtue and vice, humanity and the divine, etc.) are expressed through the literature.
-Apart from articulating the stories, cum laude students should be able to discuss the major themes and topics that are read about in class.
-In short, they should not just recall, but understand, analyze, and apply what they have learned and see how it applies to the broader scope of western history, as well as to their own lives.
+At the completion of this course cum laude students will be able to name the major people involved in the time period studied, as well as be able to explain their significance and major deeds.
+Apart from naming important figures, cum laude students should be able to discuss the major themes of the period and large topics that are discussed and read about in class.
+In short, they should not just recall, but understand, analyze, and apply what they have learned and see how it fits within the broader scope of western history.
 Additionally, students should be able to consistently improve in their reading ability (comprehension, speed, annotation skills, etc), note-taking ability, and critical thinking ability (especially in a verbal communal setting).
+Students will also learn to "love their historical neighbors" and cultivate "historical-mindedness" - a genuine interest in understanding how people lived in the past and an effort to see them as people created imago Dei.
 Students will be guided in truth, goodness, and beauty throughout the course and to see the various topic both in their own light, and in the greater context of Christianity.